 Figure 4-1 – SurfaceCurrent feature class

+Attribute surfaceCurrentDirection must be populated if surfaceCurrentSpeed is populated, and vice versa.

 Application Schema

 This Application Schema shall be expressed in UML.
 The single feature type, SurfaceCurrent, is depicted in Figure 4-1.
 The details of the Application Schema are given in Annex B, which also describes its relation to the conceptual model of coverage data described in ISO 19123 and S-100 Part 8.